atlan-antillia/Tiled-Image-Segmentation-Multiple-Myeloma-/README.md

 8 BatchNormalization Effects on Tiled-Image-Segmentation
 </h2>
 The current TensorflowUNet Model has no BatchNormalization layers in Encoder and Decoder blocks.
-However, in order to test effects of BatchNormalization, we haved added optional parameter in model section as shown below:<br>
+However, in order to test effects of BatchNormalization, we have added optional parameter in model section as shown below:<br>
 <pre>
 ; train_eval_infer_normalized_512x512.config